phoneyourrep/phone-your-rep-api/README.md

 ```
 The `seed_reps` task loads all of the rep and office location data and generates VCards for each office.

-If you want to be able to look up congressional districts by ZCTA, pass `zctas=true` as a variable to the rake task, e.g.
+If you want to be able to look up congressional districts by ZCTA, run `bundle exec rake db:pyr:zctas`, or if starting from scratch you can pass `zctas=true` as a variable to the seeds task, e.g.
 ```
 bundle exec rake db:seed zctas=true
 ```
 or
 ```
-bundle exec rake db:pyr:setup zctas=true
+bundle exec rake db:pyr:setup_and_seed zctas=true
 ```

 Finally